SoundScapeRenderer/ssr/doc/manual/renderers.rst

 You can easily prepare your own HRIR sets for use with the SSR by adopting the MATLAB script ``data/matlab_scripts/prepare_hrirs_kemar.m`` to your needs.
-This script converts the HRIRs of the KEMAR mannequin included in the CIPIC database [AlgaziCIPIC]_ to the format that the SSR expects.
+This script converts the HRIRs of the KEMAR manikin included in the CIPIC database [AlgaziCIPIC]_ to the format that the SSR expects.
 See the script for further information and how to obtain the raw HRIRs.